 According to a study, labels related to Carbon Footprint, Animal Testing and Welfare, Fair Trade, and Rainforest Alliance are among the labels consumers most value1.
 Below are some eco-labels and their meanings that help people spot fast fashion and check the sustainability efforts of a sustainable brand.
 So when next you're shopping online or in a physical store, you can identify these to make eco-friendly and ethical shopping decisions.

 Any item certified by FSC means that it comes from responsibly managed and sustainable forests.
-FSC has three labels (100%, recycled, and mix) which give you an insight into the materials brands use to create a final product.
+FSC has three labels (100%, recycled, and mixed) which give you an insight into the materials brands use to create a final product.

 In addition, certain types of wood that the fashion industry uses can also be FSC certified.
-So when next you're shopping for clothes from brands that use wood-based textile, be sure to check for this label.
+So when next you're shopping for clothes from brands that use wood-based textiles, be sure to check for this label.
 This is a step towards supporting sustainable fashion.

 The Mobius Loop is one of the most prominent eco-labels.
 It signifies that you can recycle an object or packaging.
 However, this symbol does not suggest that the object or its content is made from recycled pieces.